cilium/cilium/Documentation/policy/language.rst

   multiple topics, then all topics in the message must be allowed by the policy or the message will be rejected.

-  This constraint is ignored if the matched request message type doesn't contain any topic.
+  This constraint is ignored if the matched request message type does not contain any topic.
 The maximum length of the Topic is 249 characters, which must be either ``a-z``, ``A-Z``, ``0-9``, ``-``, ``.`` or ``_``.